sillsdev/android-web-languageforge/How To Generate a Language Forge TWA.md

 `bubblewrap init --manifest https://languageforge.org/manifest.json`

-3. Open the project in Android Studio.
+3. Open the project in the latest Android Studio.
 "Build > Generate Signed Bundle / APK ..." and create a signed Bundle or APK.
 The keystore should be the same one as the one whose SHA256 fingerprints are in the languageforge.org/.well-known/assetlinks.json file.